yagan9/yagan9/README.md

 - 👀 I’m interested in develop projects and learn new stuff
 - 🌱 I’m currently learning c# windows application and c++ OOP
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me...yagansoykan@windowslive.com
+- 📫 How to reach me... yagansoykan@windowslive.com

 <!---
 yagan9/yagan9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.